dmitrii-gbe/GameOfLifeSeedFinder/README.md

 ```bash
 Binaries/test_combinations
 ```
 You will be asked for providing desired threads count to be used by algorithm, game field size, and minimum generations count the field should live for.
-A possible input: 12 threads, 25 * 80 field size, and 3000 generations.
+A possible input: 12 threads, 25 * 80 field size, and 3000 generations. **Field is considered as alive while it's life cycle accounts for more than 120 unique states**

 ## Contributing